 Musical instruments have always had a particular significance in paintings.
 Throughout the history of the depiction of music-making in art, the iconography of musical instruments ranged from their strict symbolism in Dutch 17th-century art to their appearance as objects of leisure and pleasant pastime, played by middle-class amateur and professional performers in the 19th century.
 See some of the most significant examples of guitar players in the art of Vermeer, Watteau, Tropinin, and Manet.

-In the course of its history the guitar as a musical instrument has evolved from a small 16-th century instrument with double strings to its modern incarnation with a larger body and six or seven single strings.
-As a Spanish instrument, it appeared mostly in Spanish music, but it also added a flavour of Spanishness to orchestral or chamber music compositions by such foreign composers as George Bizet or Ludwig Minkus.
+In the course of its history the guitar as a musical instrument has evolved from a small, 16th century instrument with double strings to its modern incarnation with a larger body and six or seven single strings.
+As a Spanish instrument, it appeared mostly in Spanish music.
+However it also added a flavor of Spanishness to orchestral or chamber music compositions by such foreign composers as George Bizet or Ludwig Minkus.

-Although it might appear strange, we may suggest that Vermeer didn’t have sound in mind when painting this picture, as it is impossible for the instrument to sound with its sound hole covered by a rose.
-Instead, the artist wanted us, the viewers, to look at the beauty of the girl with her curly hair, splendid pearl necklace and sumptuous fur garment, as she is probably trying to impress her lover, invisible to us on the left.
-This idea may be supported not only by her gaze, which is directed at someone standing to the left outside the picture plane, as if she is trying to impress him, but also by the books, laying on the right, suggesting that the young lady is not only beautiful, but also a virtuous woman.
+Although it might appear strange, we may suggest that Vermeer didn’t have sound in mind when painting this picture, as it is impossible for the instrument to make any sound with its sound hole covered by a rose.
+Instead, the artist wanted us, the viewers, to look at the beauty of the girl with her curly hair, splendid pearl necklace, and sumptuous fur garment, as she is probably trying to impress her lover, invisible to us on the left.
+This idea may be supported not only by her gaze, which is directed at someone standing outside the picture plane, but also by the books laying on the right suggest that the young lady is not only beautiful, but also a virtuous woman.

 The guitar was also Picasso’s favourite instrument, you can read about it here.
 Enjoy!